-Sawyer kicked off her tenure at "World News" in December 2009 by traveling to Copenhagen where she confronted Iranian President Mahmoud Ahmadinejad about Iran's nuclear ambitions.
-In January 2010, Sawyer reported the latest installment of "Afghanistan: Where Things Stand."
+Sawyer kicked off her tenure at ?World News? in December 2009 by traveling to Copenhagen, where she confronted Iranian President Mahmoud Ahmadinejad about Iran's nuclear ambitions.
+In January 2010, she reported the latest installment of ?Afghanistan: Where Things Stand.?
 She travelled with General Stanley McChrystal as he surveyed the battlefield and sat down with Afghan President Hamid Karzai for his first interview after his highly contested reelection.
-From Afghanistan, Sawyer traveled to Haiti to cover the aftermath of the devastating earthquake.
+From Afghanistan Sawyer traveled to Haiti to cover the aftermath of the devastating earthquake.

-Through her distinguished documentary work, Ms. Sawyer has tackled challenging issues in primetime.
+Through her distinguished documentary work, Sawyer has tackled challenging issues in primetime.
 In 2006, her report on the crises in the foster care system was recognized with the Robert F. Kennedy Journalism Award.
-In December 2011, after a year-long investigation, Sawyer aired another startling report on the overmedication of children in the foster care system.
-In January 2007, Ms. Sawyer delivered an eye-opening report on poverty in America, "Waiting on the World to Change," which gave viewers insight into the lives of families in Camden, New Jersey – the poorest city in America.
-Ms. Sawyer and her team of producers spent two years in the hills of Appalachia reporting the February 2009 special "A Hidden America: Children of the Mountains," which won a Peabody Award and a Robert F. Kennedy Journalism Award.
-In 2011, Sawyer continued her in-depth reporting on poverty in America focusing on the American Indian population with "A Hidden America: Children of the Plains."
+In December 2011, after a year-long investigation, she aired another startling report on the over-medication of children in the foster care system.
+In January 2007, Sawyer delivered an eye-opening report on poverty in America, ?Waiting on the World to Change,? which gave viewers insight into the lives of families in Camden, New Jersey ? the poorest city in America.
+She and her team of producers spent two years in the hills of Appalachia reporting the February 2009 special, ?A Hidden America: Children of the Mountains,? which won a Peabody Award and a Robert F. Kennedy Journalism Award.
+In 2011 Sawyer continued her in-depth reporting on poverty in America focusing on the American Indian population with ?A Hidden America: Children of the Plains.?